Essential Travel Comfort Items To Pack

 The idea is to put together a selection of items that will help you get to where you are going and then support you while you are there with the least amount of wear and tear, either physically or mentally.

-- Travel Pillow — Say ahhhhhhhh.
+• Travel Pillow — Say ahhhhhhhh.
 Combined with a blanket and eye shades, this is the perfect addition to ensure a comfortable flight, even if the chairs are stacked one on top of the other and barely recline.
 Inflatable ones with a soft, fleecy covering are best.
 They collapse to nothing, can be adjusted for firmness, and help to hold the head in a comfortable position when sleeping while seated.
-Read our review of the Cocoon Lumbar Support Pillow here.

 You won’t find a much better travel pillow in our opinion than the recently tested Cocoon Lumbar Support Pillow.